Sixty-six (card game): Overview

-Sixty-Six is a 6-card game played with a deck of 24 cards consisting of the Ace, Ten, King, Queen, Jack and Nine, worth 11, 10, 4, 3, 2 and 0 card-points, respectively (by comparison, its close cousin, the Austrian game of Schnapsen does not make use of the Nines and has a hand size of 5 cards).
+Sixty-six is a 6-card game played with a deck of 24 cards consisting of the ace, ten, king, queen, jack, and nine, worth 11, 10, 4, 3, 2 and 0 card-points, respectively (by comparison, its close cousin, the Austrian game of Schnapsen does not make use of the nines and has a hand size of 5 cards).
 The trump suit is determined randomly.
 Players each begin with a full hand and draw from the stock after each trick.
 The object in each deal is to be the first player to score 66 points.
 The cards have a total worth of 120 points, and the last trick is worth 10 points.
-A player who holds King and Queen of the same suit scores 20 points, or 40 points in trumps, when playing the first of them.
+A player who holds king and queen of the same suit scores 20 points, or 40 points in trumps, when playing the first of them.

 Cards

-The choice of card deck varies from region to region, but the game is usually played with French suited cards or Double German cards.
-For tournaments in which players of different regions compete, there are special German-French decks.
+The choice of card deck varies from region to region, but the game is usually played with French-suited cards or double German cards.
+For tournaments in which players of different regions compete, there are special German–French decks.
 Sechsundsechzig is played with a pack of 24 cards.

 There are six cards per suit in Sechsundsechzig:

 Card values

 The table shows the cards ranked from highest to lowest and their card point value once taken.
 Many central European games use this valuation.
-The ranking is different from standard British or North American ranking in that the Ten ranks high, i.e. it is the second highest card after the Ace.
+The ranking is different from standard British or North American ranking in that the ten ranks high, i.e. it is the second highest card after the ace.

 Rules

 Deal

 Dealer is determined by any method acceptable to both players.
 The deal then alternates between players.
-Each player is dealt six cards and the top card of the remaining deck is turned face-up to show the trump suit.
+Each player is dealt six cards in two packets of 3, beginning with the non-dealer, and the top card of the remaining deck is turned face-up to show the trump suit.
 The remaining undealt cards are placed crosswise on the trump card to form the talon or stock.